archescyber/mail-bomber/README.md

 Users must ensure that they read and understand the `mail.txt` file format before running the program.
 This file is essential for the tool to function properly.

+## How to get SMTP key?

+**1. Enable Two-Step Verification:** Activate two-step verification on your Google account.

+**2. Create an App Password:** Type "app password" in the search bar of your Google account to access the password creation section.

+**3. Generate SMTP Password:** Create an app password named "SMTP" in the password creation section and copy it.

+**4. SMTP Password Ready:** Your SMTP password is now ready to be used with the software.

 ### mail.txt File Format

 The `mail.txt`  file should be formatted as follows: